-The inside of my head is a world of its own.
+The inside of my head has scratched walls and dim lights.
 I am home to multiple disconnected philosophies and second-hand wonderings.
-The reflection of intensely articulated words and painstakingly drawn out plots that stem in shudders of epiphany- in another’s mind.
+The mirror reflection of intensely articulated words and painstakingly drawn out plots that stem in shudders of epiphany- in another’s mind.

 I rise like the flames of an igniting fire on a camping weekend, crackling with newfound energy with each piece of broken wood consumed in menacing flashes of orange.
 I grow to be more than myself, integrating different minds with bad sewing skills and a crooked needle, reveling in the beauty of words I did not come up with.